Cell Ranger5.0 (latest), printed on 01/19/2021

 If your system does not have direct Internet connectivity, please send the output files as attachments to

 To ensure that the cellranger pipeline is installed correctly, use cellranger testrun.
 This test can take up to 60 minutes on a sixteen-core workstation.
 Assuming you have installed Cell Ranger into

 /opt, the command to run the test would look like:

 $ export PATH=/opt/cellranger-5.0.1:$PATH $ cellranger testrun --id=tiny Running Cell Ranger in test mode...
 Martian Runtime - v4.0.0 ...
 Pipestance completed successfully! yyyy-mm-dd hh:mm:ss Shutting down.
 Saving pipestance info to "tiny/tiny.mri.tgz"

 Whether the test pipestance succeeds or fails, you will then see:

-tiny.mri.tgz file contains diagnostic information 10x can use to help resolve any problems.
-It is generated whether the pipeline succeeds or fails.
+tiny.mri.tgz file contains diagnostic information 10x can use to help resolve any problems, so it is generated whether the pipeline succeeds or fails.
 If the pipeline fails and you need troubleshooting assistance, you can send this file directly to us from the command line:

 $ cellranger upload [email protected] tiny/tiny.mri.tgz